bspinne2/megr2157-portfolio/docs/assignments/A01/index.md

 The purpose of this website is to serve as a digital repository of project files and project descriptions with a professional focus.
 Navigation is broken up by specific assignment with the same Analyze/Decide/Communicate framework designed to follow the engineering design and decision-making process used in each assignment.

+Intentional Customization:

+The primary color of the website was changed from green to indigo.
+The indigo reflects an attempt at making the portfolio more visually appealing than contrasting portfolios.
+A white background paired with a dark, inviting color typically creates a more comfortable digital environment for the reader to experience, and I figured that indigo brings a nice surprise to the design of the portfolio.

+Document Standard:

+The documents presented in this portfolio are intended to attain precision synonymous with high-level engineering and design processes.

 ## Communicate

+See "About me" section on the homepage to learn who I am.